2013 UCI Road World Championships

+The 2013 UCI Road World Championships was the 86th edition of the UCI Road World Championships, the annual world championships for road bicycle racing.
+It was held from 22 to 29 September 2013 in Tuscany, Italy.
+It was the first time the event took place in Tuscany, and the 13th time the event took place in Italy overall.

 The Championships consisted of 12 events for elite, under-23 and junior cyclists.
-It was the 86th Road World Championships, the 13th in Italy and the first time that the event took place in Tuscany.
 The different events finished near the Nelson Mandela Forum in Florence.
 Host cities for the starts were Florence, Pistoia, Lucca and Montecatini Terme.